nicbou/markdown-notes/templates/notes/getting_started.md

 Click the small `▾` icons at the left of the editor to collapse the section under them.
 Click them again to reveal the hidden sections.

-You can also use for section folding keyboard shortcut `Ctrl+Q`.
+You can also use for section folding keyboard shortcut `Ctrl+M`.
 If you will use it in middle of text, it will fold the closest surrounding section.

 ###2.6.
 Keyboard shortcuts